rajivsam/content_r2ds/about.markdown

 ---
 The following are salient aspects of a _rinse and repeat_ project:
 {: .important}
-> Breaking down functional (business) tasks into known data science task primitives
+> Breaking down functional (business) tasks into known data science task primitives.
+This is a crucial component of any data science project.
+This takes skill, experience and judgement to do correctly.
+Very, very easy to do this incorrectly.
 >
 > Sequencing tasks into an iteration plan
 >